dhamma1991/milestone-project-4/README.md

 3. See a clearly organised and easy to decipher task page.

-4. Have ‘at a glance’ overview of the user’s current stats (hitpoints and experience points).
+4. Have an ‘at a glance’ overview of the user’s current stats (hitpoints and experience points).

 5. See information explaining the mechanics of the app to the user.
 This could be in the form of a dedicated tutorial page for the app, text elements explaining various features spread throughout the app, or a combination of both these features.